kordellmartin02/COMM-618/assignment4.1.md

 Feb 3 2026

-Kordell Martin
+John Doe

 1301 McCormick Drive

 Largo, MD 20774

-Dear Mr. Kordell Martin,
+Dear Mr. John Doe,

 Pursuant to the state open records law Md.
 Gen. Provis.
 Code Ann.
 Secs.
 4-101 to 4-601., I write to request access to and a copy of If your agency does not maintain these public records, please let me know who does and include the proper custodian's name and address.